makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

     * [ ] Upgradable SubDAO contracts
       * [ ] Any upgradable contracts have the `PAUSE_PROXY` as their `admin` (i.e. the party that can upgrade)
         * [ ] Any upgradable SubDAO contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
-    * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the exec doc and are correct.
-SubDAO addresses being authed or given any permissions MUST be in the exec doc.
+    * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the Exec Doc and are correct.
+SubDAO addresses being authed or given any permissions MUST be in the Exec Doc.
 SubDAO addresses being called must be confirmed by the SubDAO spell team.
       * [ ] IF addresses not PR'ed in by the SubDAO team (use git blame for example), SubDAO content addresses all have inline comment for provenance or source being OKed by SubDAO
-    * [ ] SubDAO actions match exec doc (only where inline with main spell code) and do not affect core contracts
+    * [ ] SubDAO actions match Exec Doc (only where inline with main spell code) and do not affect core contracts
     * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the exec and match the code
     * [ ] External calls for SubDAO content are NOT delegate call
     * [ ] Code does not have untoward behavior within the scope of Maker Core Contracts (e.g. up to the SubDAO proxy)